dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/threading-model.md

 ## Overview and the Dispatcher

- Typically, UI.
+ Typically, WPF applications start with two threads: one for handling rendering and another for managing the UI.
 The rendering thread effectively runs hidden in the background while the UI thread receives input, handles events, paints the screen, and runs application code.
 Most applications use a single UI thread, although in some situations it is best to use several.
 We’ll discuss this with an example later.

  The UI thread queues work items inside an object called a <xref:System.Windows.Threading.Dispatcher>.
 The <xref:System.Windows.Threading.Dispatcher> selects work items on a priority basis and runs each one to completion.
 Every UI thread must have at least one <xref:System.Windows.Threading.Dispatcher>, and each <xref:System.Windows.Threading.Dispatcher> can execute work items in exactly one thread.

  The trick to building responsive, user-friendly applications is to maximize the <xref:System.Windows.Threading.Dispatcher> throughput by keeping the work items small.
 This way items never get stale sitting in the <xref:System.Windows.Threading.Dispatcher> queue waiting for processing.
 Any perceivable delay between input and response can frustrate a user.

- How then are UI thread free to tend to items in the <xref:System.Windows.Threading.Dispatcher> queue.
+ How then are WPF applications supposed to handle big operations?
+What if your code involves a large calculation or needs to query a database on some remote server?
+Usually, the answer is to handle the big operation in a separate thread, leaving the UI thread free to tend to items in the <xref:System.Windows.Threading.Dispatcher> queue.
 When the big operation is complete, it can report its result back to the UI thread for display.

  Historically, Windows allows UI elements to be accessed only by the thread that created them.
 This means that a background thread in charge of some long-running task cannot update a text box when it is finished.
 Windows does this to ensure the integrity of UI components.
 A list box could look strange if its contents were updated by a background thread during painting.